 Fantasy Football Auction Strategy: 26 Dos and Don’ts

 Have you ever gone to an estate sale?
-Where a speedy-talking auctioneer sells pieces of furniture and antiques one by one to the highest bidders?
-If you have, you most likely walked out of there with an elephant table, an Ugly Dickshot baseball card and a pair of bookends from the 1920s.
-You’ll also know that a Fantasy Football auction get your blood flowing and are much more intense than a regular straight draft.
+Where a speed-talking auctioneer sells pieces of furniture, collectibles and antiques one by one to the highest bidders?
+If you have, you most likely walked out of there with an elephant table, an Ugly Dickshot baseball card and a single bookend from 1954.

 Fantasy Football auction strategies are much different (and more fun!) than straight drafts –- especially if you are doing a live, in-person auction rather than online.
 Several services are offering auctions, like MyFantasyLeague.com, as a way to fill your rosters, and while it can be more convenient to do it online, it’s definitely not as fun as in person.